Bronze Criteria

 Out-Of-Sight Stay (Bronze)

-Handler places dog in a position and leaves the room for 10 seconds.
-Dog must stay in position (adjustment is acceptable) until the handler returns to the dog’s side.
+Dog must stay in position for the allotted time (adjustment is acceptable, crawling forward or changing position is not) until the handler returns to the dog’s side.
 Camera must stay on the dog so we can see them throughout.

 Pass the Toy

 Dog is offered a toy or chew.
-Dog must not snatch but take it gently.
+The dog must take it gently and not snap or snatch.

-Using an object of at least sternum height to the dog, the dog places their front paws onto the object and holds the position for 5 seconds
+Using an object of at least sternum (chest bone) height to the dog, the dog places their front paws onto the object and holds the position for 5 seconds

-Using an unstable object (e.g. a wobble board, a yoga ball), the dog places their front paws onto the object and holds the position for 5 seconds
+Using an unstable object (See examples below), the dog places their front paws onto the object and holds the position for 5 seconds.

 Picture Perfect